 Students in foster care are dealing with many stresses that most students do not have to endure, such as removal from their parents' care, multiple placement changes and school moves.
 These changes can have a negative impact on academic growth and can worsen when changes in their living arrangements and in their schools happen at the same time.17 These difficult experiences may also cause behavioral issues.
-Students in foster care are more likely to act out or be identified as disciplinary problems in the classroom and are 3.4 times more likely to be suspended from school than their peers.18 Additionally, the percentage of students in foster care receiving special education services is 2.7 times that of students not in care.19
+Students in foster care are more likely to act out or be identified as disciplinary problems in the classroom and are 3.4 times more likely to be suspended from school than their peers.18 Additionally, the percentage of students in foster care are not in care.19